 Anatomists were powerless against the demands of the body snatchers.
 Failure to agree would mean that the anatomy school wouldn’t be supplied with cadavers and your students would simply go elsewhere to study.

 There wasn’t a simple solution of merely asking another body snatcher to supply them instead, for the London body snatchers had such a hold over who worked their patch, they would soon put any competing resurrection men out of business.

 This monopoly can be seen in no better way than with the 1816 Great Cutting Scandle.
-After rival resurrectionists had supplied St Thomas’ Hosptial with cadavers, the Borough Gang, London’s most notorious, and by all accounts only body snatching gang; headed at this time by a man named Patrick Murphy, were incensed.
+After rival resurrectionists had supplied St Thomas’ Hospital with cadavers, the Borough Gang, London’s most notorious, and by all accounts ONLY body snatching gang; headed at this time by a man named Patrick Murphy, was incensed.